oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/status-conditions.md

 - The `status` attribute of a `Completed` condition indicates whether the desired state of the Cluster resource has been fully achieved.
 - The `status` attribute is set to `True` when:
+  * There are no `Failed` `domain.status.conditions`.
-- All server pods in the cluster that are expected to be running are ready at their target image or images, `restartVersion`, and `introspectVersion`
+  * No WebLogic Server pods are expected to be running, _or_ all server pods in the cluster that are expected to be running are ready at their target image or images, `restartVersion`, and `introspectVersion`
-- There are no pending server shutdown requests.
+  * There are no pending server shutdown requests.

 #### `Available` {id="cluster-available"}
 - The `status` attribute is set to  `True` when a sufficient number of WebLogic Server pods are